CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: METHODOLOGY

 We implement the networks in Python 3.6.9 with the Pytorch~\cite{paszke2019pytorch} 1.1.0 library.
-During the training of 25 epochs, we use the Adam optimizer~\cite{kingma2014adam} with $\beta=(0.9, 0.999)$.
+The Adam optimizer~\cite{kingma2014adam} with $\beta=(0.9, 0.999)$ is utilized during the 25 training epochs.
 The batch size is 16.
 The initial learning rate is $0.0002$ and it is divided by 2 after 5, 10, 15, and 20 epochs.
 The weights of convolutional layers are initialized by Glorot initialization~\cite{glorot2010understanding} with a gain of 1.
 The weights of fully-connected layers are initialized by the (Pytorch default) uniform distribution $\mathcal{U}(-\sqrt{k}, \sqrt{k})$ where $k$ is the multiplicative inverse of the number of input features.
-The inference speeds are indicated in frames per second (FPS) of one network running on an NVIDIA Jetson TX2 with Ubuntu 18.04.3 LTS, Cuda V10.0.326.
-The TX2's MAXP\_CORE\_ARM power mode shows the highest inference speed of our implementation.